 IOTA is the altcoin used by Internet-of-Things industry.
 IOTA focuses on providing secure communications and payments between machines on the Internet of Things.
 It uses a technology called Tangle which is an advancement over the Bitcoin protocol.
 As of now, IOTA can handle unlimited simultaneous transactions.
 IOTA is one of the top choices on many traders cryptocurrency list as it’s in the top 10.

-Bitcoin is dominating right now in the financial world, in terms of market cap and popularity so more and more companies are going to enter this industry.
+The popular Bitcoin is dominating right now in the financial world, in terms of market cap and popularity so more and more companies are going to enter this industry.
 The current altcoin leaders are great right now but things can change at any moment thanks to major movers in this cryptocurrency industry.
 However, cryptocurrencies are here to stay so it will be wise to do a little research on my companies as well as look at other companies to faithfully support.
 Hopefully, you are rewarded while you support the currency of the future.

 Disclaimer: All information and data on this blog post are for informational purposes only.
 I make no representations as to the accuracy, completeness, suitability, or validity, of any information.
 I will not be liable for any errors, omissions, or any losses, or damages arising from its display or use.
 All information is provided as is with no warranties and confers no rights.